-I am the core creator and maintainer of the Database of Eurasian Phonological Inventories.
-Other research tools developed by me include an online formant-plot maker, a formant-based vowel classifier, a tool for comparing spatial distributions of mythological motifs, and a script for extracting Parry-Lordian formulas from poetic texts.
+I am the core creator and maintainer of the Database of Eurasian Phonological Inventories (EURPhon).
+I am also one of the architects of SegBo, a database of borrowed sounds in the world’s languages, and one of the creators of the aligned subset of Parallel Universal Dependencies (data, ACL paper).
+Other research tools developed by me include the online interface for the BivalTyp project (currently in alpha), to which I also contributed data; an online formant-plot maker; a formant-based vowel classifier; a tool for comparing spatial distributions of mythological motifs; and a script for extracting Parry-Lordian formulas from poetic texts.

 Email: mail /AT/ dnikolaev /DOT/ com